When writing integer data as strings with

 number of significant digits required for a lossless round-trip

-conversion of the form numeric -> string -> numeric
+conversion of the form numeric -> string -> numeric.
+In general, one

-format is not expected to produce any losses, and the z
+e format is not expected to produce any losses, and the z format

 will never produce losses as it involves direct bit transfer (no